Academic Catalog

 This advanced course will continue students’ development in engineering studio recordings in both concert hall and studio locations, primarily using Pro Tools.
 Students will further advance their study of audio theory, including but not limited to pop recording techniques, metering, and mastering.
 Analyzing the quality of both professional and student recordings will also be an important component of the course, as well as timbral ear training.

-MUS 3200 Songwriting (3 Credits)
+MUS 3200 Theory V: Songwriting and Arranging (3 Credits)

 Songwriting is a creative process.
 Through practical hands-on experience, students will learn how to explore, evaluate and appropriate the critical components and principles for writing songs.
+An introduction to instrumentation: timbre, limitations of range, and emotional effects, will enhance the student’s artistic expression in sonically arranging their songs.

 MUS 3204 Live Sound (3 Credits)